aspose-words/Aspose.Words-API-References/english/cpp/aspose.words.settings/odsofieldmapdatacollection/_index.md

 ---
 title: OdsoFieldMapDataCollection
 second_title: Aspose.Words for C++ API Reference
 description: A typed collection of the OdsoFieldMapData objects.
+To learn more, visit the  documentation article.
 type: docs
 weight: 66
 url: /cpp/aspose.words.settings/odsofieldmapdatacollection/